Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 Connect and interact with the AWS Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the MQTT client in the AWS IoT Console to monitor the communication between your evaluation kit and the AWS Cloud.
+Now that you've linked your AWS account with Cloud ID you can use the MQTT client in the AWS IoT Console to monitor the communication between your evaluation kit and the AWS Cloud.

 1. Navigate to the AWS IoT Console (https://console.aws.amazon.com/iot/).